bootpack/bootpack/docs/assets.md

 `./images/photo.jpg`; from `src/about/index.html` use `../images/photo.jpg`.
 Avoid leading `/` URLs when supporting a project subdirectory such as `/bootpack/`.

 CSS URLs are deliberately left unchanged by css-loader.
-All compiled CSS lives in `dist/css`, so use `../images/photo.jpg` and `../fonts/...` in stylesheets, regardless of which source stylesheet contains the rule.
-The starter uses local Open Sans fonts and does not need a font-service network connection.
+Shared CSS is emitted directly in `dist/css`, so use `../images/photo.jpg` and `../fonts/...` in shared styles.
+[Page-specific styles](page-entries.md) have nested output paths: the About stylesheet is `dist/css/pages/about/index.<hash>.css`, so its image URL would be `../../../images/photo.jpg`.
+An entry for `templates/elements/index.html` is one level deeper and would use `../../../../images/photo.jpg`.
+Resolve CSS URLs from the emitted stylesheet, not from the source file or HTML page.
+These relative paths also work under `/bootpack/`.
+The starter's shared local Open Sans declarations remain unchanged and do not need a font-service network connection.

 The default favicon is a PNG, not the old generated multi-platform icon package.
 Add app manifests/touch icons explicitly when your site needs them.
 Retain their